Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Dovoluji si,“ řekl, „pane hejtmane, upozorniti na knihu Kerickhoffovu o vojenském šifrování.
 Knihu tu může si každý objednat ve vydavatelstvu ,Vojenského naučného slovníku’.
 Jest tam důkladně popsána, pane hejtmane, methoda, o které jste nám vypravoval.

-Kircher was, according to Kadett Biegler, a colonel who had served in the Saxon army under Napoleón, mentioned by Biegler as the inventor of the method which was described in Kerckhoffs' book, and now in May 1915 appeared in a military train between Moson and Győr.
+was, according to Kadett Biegler, a colonel who had served in the Saxon army under Napoléon, mentioned by Biegler as the inventor of the method which was described in Kerckhoffs' book, and which in May 1915 appeared on a military train between Moson and Győr.

 Background

-He had an enormous range of interests: Egyptology, Sinology, bible studies, geology, mathematics, medicine, astronomy, acoustics, bacteriology, to name a few.
+He had an enormous range of interests: Egyptology, Sinology, Bible studies, geology, mathematics, medicine, astronomy, acoustics, bacteriology, to name but a few.
 He was also a practical inventor.

 Le Père Kircher (Polygraphia nova et universalis ; Rome, 1663) a remplacé les lettres du tableau de Vigenère par des nombres, d’où le nom d’Abacus numeralis donné à son système.
 Seulement, au lieu d’écrire le texte cryptographique de la façon ordinaire, Kircher prend une page d’écriture quelconque, et indique les nombres du cryptogramme par des points placés sous les lettres, à des intervalles correspondant à la valeur des nombres obtenus.
 Schott a commenté le système du Père Kircher dans sa Schola stenographica ; de là que beaucoup d’auteurs, Larousse entre autres, lui en ont attribué la paternité.